NVIDIA/apex/README.md

 # Introduction

+This repository holds ROCm variant of Nvidia's Apex: https://github.com/NVIDIA/apex.
-This repository holds NVIDIA-maintained utilities to streamline mixed precision and distributed training in Pytorch.
+The aim of Apex repository is to streamline mixed precision and distributed training in Pytorch.
 Some of the code here will be included in upstream Pytorch eventually.
 The intent of Apex is to make up-to-date utilities available to users as quickly as possible.